toddb/javascript-amd/README.md

 = Sample for javascript AMD

+There are presentation notes about this code at: http://www.slideshare.net/toddbr/javascript-firstclass-citizenery

 == DESCRIPTION:

 Sample code in javascript to demonstrate the requirejs library (using node.js) and jasmine for BDD-style testing.